How to buy ethically

 - About the artist – his or her other work, history and community.

 - About the art centre – where is it?
 How long has the gallery been working with them?
 Does this artist always work through this art centre?
-(Don’t believe stories about the art centre ripping off the artist so they now deal direct.)

 - How does the gallery source its art generally and how does it pay the artists?